 - What does a Burmese cat look like: appearance and coat

-- Inherited diseases and conditions of a Burmese
+- The health of a Burmese

-- How long does a Burmese cat live?
+- How long does a Burmese live?

 - Caring for a Burmese